-A temporary exhibition featuring the story of the National Motor Museum's First World War commemorative project Caravans & Charabancs is currently featured in the Museum.
+An exhibition featuring the story of the National Motor Museum's First World War commemorative project Caravans & Charabancs is currently on display in the Museum.

 Supported by the Heritage Lottery Fund, the display uses many previously unseen collections to explore the impact that this devastating conflict had on lesiure motoring in the decade that followed.
 It includes a redisplay of the Museum's popular 1926 Eccles caravan and 1922 Maxwell charabanc exhibits.